milkmansson/toit-ina226/README.md

 - *Speed*: If quick updates are needed (e.g. sampling a fast-changing load) shorter conversion times are required.
 - vs. *Accuracy/noise rejection*: If very small currents are being measured (tiny shunt voltages), longer conversion times are required to average out noise.

+#### Measuring/Operating Modes
+The device has two measuring modes: Continuous and Triggered.

+###### Continuous Mode
+In continuous mode, the INA226 loops forever:
+- It repeatedly measures bus voltage and shunt voltage.
+- Each conversion result overwrites the previous one in the registers.
+- The sampling cadence is set by your conversion times + averaging settings.
+- Typical current draw is ~420 µA.

+Use cases:
+- Requiring a live stream of current/voltage/power, e.g. logging consumption of an IoT node over hours.
+- In cases where the MCU needs to poll for measurements periodically, & expects the register to always hold the freshest value.
+- Best for steady-state loads or long-term monitoring.

+###### Triggered Mode
+In triggered (single-shot) mode:
+- The INA226 sits idle until a measurement is explicitly triggered (by writing to the config register).
+- It performs exactly one set of conversions (bus + shunt, with averaging if configured).
+- Then it goes back to idle (low power).
+- Each conversion uses ~330 µA during its active time (typically a few milliseconds).

+Use cases:
+- Low power consumption: e.g. wake up the INA226 once every few seconds/minutes, take a measurement, then let both the INA226 and MCU sleep.
+- Synchronized measurement: e.g. where a measurement is necessary at the same time a load is toggled, eg, so the measurement can be triggered at the right time after.
+- Useful in battery-powered applications where quiescent drain must be minimized.

+##### Power-Down Mode
+INA226 enters ultra-low-power state.
+No measurements happen.
+Supply current drops to ~0.1 µA (negligible).
+Useful for ultra-low power systems where periodic measurement isn't needed.

 #### Conversion Time
 The INA226 has an ADC (Analog-to-Digital Converter) inside.
 - measures shunt voltage (across IN+ and IN–).